cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 - _Rationale:_ Required by Office of Management and Budget Memo M-22-09.
 Add an extra layer of security to user accounts by asking users to verify their identity when they enter a username and password.
 MFA (including methods using 2-Step Verification) requires an individual to present a minimum of two separate forms of authentication before access is granted.
 MFA provides additional assurance that the individual attempting to gain access is who they claim to be.
 With MFA, an attacker would need to compromise at least two different authentication mechanisms, increasing the difficulty of compromise and thus reducing the risk.
 - _Last Modified:_ August 17, 2023
-- Notes
-  - Policy 1.1 applies if Phishing-Resistant MFA is available.
+- _Note:_ Policy 1.1 applies if Phishing-Resistant MFA is available.
 Otherwise, Policy 1.4 applies.

 - MITRE ATT&CK TTP Mapping
   - [T1621: MFA Request Generation](https://attack.mitre.org/techniques/T1621/)